robcarver17/skipperman/docs/resolve_warnings.md

 You can eithier *clear* warnings (eg if someone is not qualified as a DI, add them as a DI), or click on them to be *ignored* (and then press `Save changes to warnings`).
 Remember, if a warning is generated during the registration import, it has to be ignored, it can't be cleared.

+Alternatively, you can ignore a group of warnings (same priority and category) by pressing the relevant button above the group.
+That will also save any changes to warning checkboxes.

 Once warnings are ignored, they appear in the `Ignored warnings` section.

 ## Ignored warnings

 Warnings that have been ignored appear here.
 You can 'unignore' them by clicking the checkbox and pressing `Save changes to warnings`.

+Alternatively, you can unignore a group of warnings (same priority and category) by pressing the relevant button above the group.
+That will also save any changes to warning checkboxes.

 # Warnings on import - cadets